Council Tax Reduction

 - You are receiving support from/on behalf of your landlord as part of your tenancy.
 Please discuss this with your support worker.

-- You are responsible for more than 3 children and have not previously received Universal Credit.
+- You are responsible for 3 or more children and have not previously received Universal Credit.

 - You are in receipt of Housing Benefit already.
 You will remain on Housing Benefit until you have a change in circumstances that requires a new claim for JSA(IB), ESA (IR), Tax credits* or Housing Benefit at another local authority.
 Some examples are losing a job, becoming sick, becoming fit for work after illness, having a first child, moving into work from unemployment or moving out of the local authority area.

 *If you are getting Child Tax Credit becoming entitled to Working Tax Credit does not count as a new claim